redox-os/book/src/porting-applications.md

 The template is the build system of the program or library, programs using an GNU Autotools build system will have a `configure` file on the root of the source tarball, programs using CMake build system will have a `CMakeLists.txt` file with all available CMake flags and a `cmake` folder, programs using Meson build system will have a `meson.build` file, Rust programs will have a `Cargo.toml` file, etc.

+(You can't use the `script =` data types if templates are used)

-- `template = "cargo"` - Build with Cargo and cross-compilation variables (Rust programs with one package in the Cargo workspace, you can't use the `script =` field).
+- `template = "cargo"` - Build with Cargo and cross-compilation variables (Rust programs with one package in the Cargo workspace).
-- `template = "configure"` - Build with GNU Autotools and cross-compilation variables (you can't use the `script =` field).
+- `template = "configure"` - Build with GNU Autotools and cross-compilation variables.
 - `template = "custom"` - Run your commands on the `script =` field and build (Any build system or installation process).

 The `script =` field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options that Cookbook don't support.